will-warren/paper/README.md

 # paper
-Paper -- An app for kids to have fun typing and not ctrl-atl-del the computer
+Paper -- An app for kids to have fun typing and not accidentally hit ctrl-atl-del